CARTAvis/manual_source/source/installation_and_configuration.rst

 * CARTA is installed in the "User Deployment Mode", and I would like to run CARTA on a *remote* server: :ref:`how_to_run_carta_udm_remote`
 * CARTA is installed in the "User Deployment Mode", and I would like to run CARTA on a *local* computer: :ref:`how_to_run_carta_udm_local`

-Please note that CARTA GUI is run in the web browser environment.
+Please note that the CARTA GUI is run in the web browser environment.
 The supported browsers are:

 * Google Chrome (tested with v91)
 * Firefox (tested with v89)